AIDD-LiLab/GatorAffinity/README.md

 ## Acknowledgments

-This work builds upon the [ATOMICA](https://github.com/mims-harvard/ATOMIC) framework for learning universal representations of intermolecular interactions.
+This work builds upon [ATOMICA](https://github.com/mims-harvard/ATOMICA) framework.
 We thank the ATOMICA authors for making their codebase available.